RedisLabs/redislabs-docs/content/rs/security/access-control/ldap/migrate-to-role-based-ldap.md

 - Connect with `redis-cli` and use the [`AUTH` command](https://redis.io/commands/auth/) to test LDAP username/password credentials.

-- Sign in to the admin console using LDAP credentials authorized for admin access.
+- Sign in to the Cluster Manager UI using LDAP credentials authorized for admin access.

 - Use [RedisInsight]({{<relref "/ri">}}) to access a database using authorized LDAP credentials.